 Dr. Doron is the founder and developer of the SEISEI method for developing creative thinking and readiness for the new world.
-The method works for thousands of children and teens across the country in diverse segments of society (among them are “at-risk” youth, religious education, religious-Torah students, the Druze sector, gifted students, tomorrow’s scientists, teens, the Arabic sector, those with outstanding achievements, and special education students).
+The method has worked for thousands of children and teens across the country in diverse segments of society (among them “at-risk” youth, religious education, religious-Torah students, the Druze sector, gifted students, tomorrow’s scientists, teens, the Arabic sector, those with outstanding achievements, and special education students).

 Dr. Doron’s postdoctoral studies and the models validated in them are the backbone of the SEISEI method, as well as for the lectures and workshops that focus on developing human resources and senior management in companies and organizations.